wp-plugins/security-by-supsystic/readme.txt

 = Scan (folders and files, data-bases for mailware and spyware) =

 All data is stored in files and data bases.
-Thats why after protecting the access �door� and setting Login Security it is important to think about the �back door� as well, including database files access and scanning the files for security backdor and mailware.
+Thats why after protecting the access door and setting Login Security it is important to think about the back door as well, including database files access and scanning the files for security backdor and mailware.
 Today WordPress is the most common CMS, which means that it is exposed to most attacks and threats.

 = Firewall and Black Lists =